-All of the Eastern Shore has this recurrence interval except for the Southeast corner of Northampton County.
-Recurrence Interval: 5.0 - 5.5
+^{} All of the Eastern Shore has this recurrence interval except for around the Town of Saxis.
+Recurrence Interval: 2.5 - 3.0

 Source: The National Weather Service established that the worst-case scenario for the Eastern Shore would be 28 to 30 inches of rainfall during a 6-hour precipitation event for a 10 square mile area.